Blog

 View Our Inclusive Catalog

-Grants for Accessible and Inclusive Playground Equipment
+Funding Opportunities for Accessible and Inclusive Playgrounds

 If you’re concerned about budget, know there is plenty of financial assistance available to help you make your dream a reality.
 Many organizations support inclusive and accessible playgrounds and are happy to help and contribute some of their resources.
 For example, KaBOOM! is a nonprofit organization that offers several grant opportunities and resources to help build safe playgrounds.
 Feel free to explore our Playground Grant Resource Guide to learn more ways you can fund your inclusive and accessible playground.